 TIP: To find your IP address without using your settings, use our IP address lookup tool.

-To find your IP address on a computer (Windows 10):
+To find your IP address on Windows 11:

 To find your IP address on an Android: